On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: Abstract

 \section{Abstract}

-{The differential scattering cross section for the problem of fast charged particles motion near a flat relativistic beam of charged particles was obtained.
+{The differential scattering cross section for the problem of charged ultrarelativistic particles motion near a flat beam of charged ultrarelativistic particles was obtained.
 The problem is considered in the eikonal approximation in the representation of the beam by a continuous potential. }